con/duct/README.md

             command [command_args ...] ...

 duct is a lightweight wrapper that collects execution data for an arbitrary command.
 Execution data includes execution time, system information, and resource usage statistics of the command and all its child processes.
+It is intended to simplify the problem of recording the resources necessary to execute a command to improve reproducibility, particularly in an HPC environment.

+Resource usage is determined by polling, (of frequency sample_interval).
+During
+execution, duct produces a Newline Deliminated JSON file with one data point recorded for each report, (of frequency report-interval).

+environment variables:
+  Many duct options can be configured by environment variables (which are overridden by command line options).

+  DUCT_LOG_LEVEL: see --log-level
+  DUCT_OUTPUT_PREFIX: see --output-prefix
+  DUCT_SUMMARY_FORMAT: see --summary-format
+  DUCT_SAMPLE_INTERVAL: see --sample-interval
+  DUCT_REPORT_INTERVAL: see --report-interval
+  DUCT_CAPTURE_OUTPUTS: see --capture-outputs

 positional arguments:
   command [command_args ...]